Cost Accounting Course

 - Batch Costing: This entire section is devoted to batch costing.
 The instructor will take you through the fundamentals of batch costing, the binder in batch costing example, and batch costing profitability example.

 - Activity-Based Costing: In this section, you will learn the fundamentals of activity-based costing.
 Then the instructor will take you through an example of activity-based costing.
 Then you will learn about the total cost using activity-based costing.
 Finally, you will learn about the cost driver and the volume of the cost driver in activity-based costing.

 Cost Accounting: 03 – Cost Allocation and Analysis

 - Cost Allocation and Analysis: This is the third sub-course of the cost accounting course.
 This cost accounting course is designed for intermediate students.

 - Introduction: In this section, you will learn about cost allocation.

 - Cost Allocation: In this second section, you will learn about the steps for cost allocation.
-You will also get to understand the indirect cost, the basis of apportionment, and example of the basis of apportionment.
+You will also get to understand the indirect cost, the basis of apportionment, and examples of the basis of apportionment.

 - Allocation of Service Department Cost: In this section, you will learn about the allocation of service department cost, method of re-apportionment cost, and direct re-distribution cost.
-The instructor will also take you through the example of the step-down method, two departments in the step-down method, and an example of direct and step down method.
-You will also learn about the reciprocal re-distribution method and an example on the same.
+The instructor will also take you through the example of the step-down method, two departments in the step-down method, and an example of the direct and step-down method.
+You will also learn about the reciprocal re-distribution method and an example of the same.
 Finally, you will learn about the overhead absorption rate, an example of an overhead absorption rate, and customer profitability profile.

 - Profitability Analysis: In this last segment, you will learn about profitability analysis in detail.